offlinesec/offlinesec-client/docs/how_to_request_rfc_report.md

 # How to request Insecure RFC Connections Report

-1. Prepare all needed data for report.
+1. Prepare all needed data for the report.
 You need to extract the following tables from all SAPs in the scope:
    * RFCDES table
    * USR02 table - optional.
 This table contains info about user status, user type, user group.
 You can export only the following columns: MANDT, BNAME, UFLAG, CLASS, USTYP.
    * UST04 table - optional (only data about system profiles which starts with letter 'S').
 This table contains info about critical profile assignments (SAP_ALL, SAP_NEW, ...).